ajs17/memills/content/people/mills-edward-hallock-1819-family/features/me-mills.md

 Interestingly, the oldest of the volumes, labeled "41" is the most important as it shows the records of E. H. Mills in the days immediately preceeding Edward's death.
 It would seem that Emily herself did not preserve the books from her father's time running the store.

-{{% mefig "me-mills/1908-records-high-res" "800" /%}}
+{{% mefig "me-mills/1908-records-high-res" /%}}

+{{% mefig "me-mills/1908-records-high-res-lower-third" /%}}

+As you can see, these books contain many easily recognizable names of former Brookton residents, along with a glimpse into their regular purchases.

-*M. E. Mills* is listed as a "present merchant" in The Ithaca Daily Journal, 26 Aug 1909, pg 5, in an article "Early History of Brookton Village".
+M. E. Mills is listed as a "present merchant" in The Ithaca Daily Journal, 26 Aug 1909, pg 5, in an article "Early History of Brookton Village".

 It is interesting to note that in the sales ledgers, the store was closed on Sundays, but if Christmas fell on any other day of the week, the store was open and had a fairly typical flow of customers.